Airbus CEO urges radical shake-up of space launcher industry

 The targeted price of 70 million euros ($95.6 million) per launch would even be less than that offered currently by SpaceX, which says it can send up launches for under $100 million.
 At present an Ariane 5 launch can cost 150-200 million euros.

-In the United States, the United Launch Alliance, owned by Lockheed Martin (LMT.N) and Boeing (BA.N), says it provides launches for an average cost of around $225 million per launch.
+In the United States, the United Launch Alliance, owned by Lockheed Martin and Boeing, says it provides launches for an average cost of around $225 million per launch.

 Enders said the challenge facing Europe in space was equivalent to the threats surrounding Airbus when rivals Boeing and McDonnell Douglas merged almost 20 years ago, and would need similar political vision and industrial leadership to resolve.